 Rivals such as England and Brazil are in the firing line rather often when Argentina are in full flow.
 A century of fierce rivalry with the English is borne out in song and a new chapter in terrace folklore emerged after the infamous 'Hand of God' goal scored by Diego Maradona in 1986.

 The Brazilians, and more specifically Pele, are cheekily treated to their own ditty, with hardy Argentina fans inclined to proclaim: "Maradona is bigger, much bigger than Pele."

-The Albiceleste also give fans a chance to be positively nationalistic and indulge in one of the most vibrant, lively supporter cultures around.
+The Albiceleste also gives fans a chance to be positively nationalistic and indulge in one of the most vibrant, lively supporter cultures around.

-When Messi finds his scoring boots and the nation is on its way to victory, watch the whole stadium rip off their shirts as one and whirl them feverishly over the heads.
-The chorus will make the hairs of your arms stand up, as for once Argentina join in unison: “Ole ole ole, ole ole ole ola, ole ole ole, I love you more with every day, I am Argentina, it is just a feeling, that I cannot stop.”
+When Messi finds his scoring boots and the nation are on their way to victory, watch the whole stadium rip off their shirts as one and whirl them feverishly over the heads.
+The chorus will make the hairs of your arms stand up as Argentina join in unison: "Ole ole ole, ole ole ole ola, ole ole ole, I love you more with every day, I am Argentina, it is just a feeling, that I cannot stop."